Jul 19, 2009 Latest post:

 Both the Celiac Disease and Diabetes are well controlled.
 The Celiac disease may also have been triggered by autonomic failure.
 All of my major organ systems are impacted by this failure - heart rate, respiration, circulation, digestion, muscle function and others - essentially anything that is supposed to be managed or moderated automatically.

 At the end of 2010, we moved back to Minnesota due to my slow and shallow respiration rate, which doesn't work well at Colorado altitudes.
 I had been put on oxygen 24/7 in the Spring of 2010, but I can live safely without it at Minnesota altitudes, at least for the present.

 In general, I have had to slow down.
 Some things that I used to love to do, like gardening and hiking, are no longer possible.
 I now walk only with a walker, use numerous tools to get dressed, eat with special silverware and need help doing a lot of simple things like reaching for things, or opening doors.
 My right side has weakened more than my left, but both sides are much weaker than they were in 2011, but the process has slowed down.
-Nancy does about 50% or more of the driving these days.
+Nancy does 100% of the driving these days.